In this tutorial we’ll install vagrant-libvirt on a Mac running macOS (tested on High Sierra and Mojave).

 vagrant-libvirt is a plugin for Vagrant that allows you to interact with libvirt virtualization hosts, local or remote.

 Vagrant can be used to build and manage virtual machines and is useful for development.
-Vagrant runs most platforms, including MacBook Pros and the Raspberry Pi.
-Libvirt is a “toolkit to manage virtualization platforms”, and supports a variety of virtualization backends, including, but not limited to, KVM, QEMU, Xen, VMWare and LXC.
+Vagrant runs most platforms, including the MacBook Air and Raspberry Pi.
+Libvirt is a “toolkit to manage virtualization platforms” and supports a variety of virtualization backends, including, but not limited to, KVM, QEMU, Xen, VMWare, and LXC.

 This tutorial assumes you have a working installation of macOS Mojave (preferably) running on a Mac with Vagrant installed (

 brew cask install vagrant) and that you have a remote Linux machine with libvirt installed.

 It should be straightforward, but due to an upstream bug with